Sign in Sign up free

 A surprising amount of "AI SEO" advice is either marginal or wrong.
 The signals below are over-weighted in most guides relative to their measurable impact.

 Schema as a magic bullet.
-Ahrefs' May 2026 study of 1,885 pages found schema markup correlated with a 2.2% increase in ChatGPT citations and a 4.6% decrease in AI Overview citations — close to noise in both directions and net-negative for AI Overviews.
+A May 2026 study reported by Search Engine Roundtable found schema markup did not significantly increase pages' likelihood of being cited in AI Overviews or ChatGPT.
+A separate December 2025 LLM citation analysis by SearchAtlas reached the same conclusion: higher schema coverage does not result in higher LLM citation frequency.
 This is not an argument against schema.
 Schema clarifies entity relationships, enables rich results, and matters for non-AI surfaces.
 It is an argument against schema-as-AI-SEO-strategy.
 If your team is spending sprints on JSON-LD optimization while skipping the trust layer or original research, the priority is inverted.
 Use schema as table stakes (Article, Organization, WebSite, BreadcrumbList) and stop expecting it to move citation rates by double digits.

 Writing "more comprehensive" content.
 Ahrefs found near-zero correlation (0.04) between word count and AI Overview citation likelihood.
 The average cited page was 1,282 words.
 53.4% of cited pages were under 1,000 words.
 Only 16% were over 2,000 words.
 The "long content wins" assumption is wrong for AI search.
 What wins is passage extractability, which is independent of length.

 AI-generated content as a shortcut.
 74.2% of newly created webpages now contain AI-generated content (Ahrefs, 900K page study).
-The race-to-the-bottom on AI-paraphrased aggregation has consequences: SE Ranking found AI-paraphrased content lost an average of 71% organic traffic post-March 2026 update.
-Meanwhile sites with original data gained 22%.
-When the median page is AI-paraphrased, being demonstrably human and demonstrably original is the differentiator — not a moat, but a measurable advantage.
+When the median page is AI-paraphrased, being demonstrably human and demonstrably original is the differentiator - not a moat, but a measurable advantage.
+The March 2026 Core Update post-analyses consistently showed aggregator and summary content losing ground while authoritative, brand-owned content gained.

 Backlinks as the primary trust signal.
-BrightEdge's 2025 brand visibility study measured brand mention frequency at r=0.664 with AI citation rates, versus backlinks at r=0.218.
-This is one of the most underweighted shifts in AI SEO.
+Kevin Indig's analysis across 1.2 million ChatGPT responses found community and UGC signals now rival classic backlinks for AI citations.
+The framing that has stuck: "Chase the mention, not the link."
 Backlinks still matter for Google retrieval.
-For AI citation, unlinked brand mentions — citations of your brand name in context across the web, with or without an outbound link — matter substantially more.
+For AI citation, unlinked brand mentions - citations of your brand name in context across the web, with or without an outbound link - matter substantially more.
 The implication for digital PR is significant: a Reddit comment, a podcast transcript, or a forum post mentioning your brand by name now contributes more to AI visibility than a follow-link in a low-authority directory.

 llms.txt as discovery infrastructure.
 A growing number of guides recommend adding an llms.txt file to your site.
 As of mid-2026, zero major AI crawlers actually read llms.txt in production.
 We added it to our audit as an informational check with no penalty, precisely because we could not justify charging readers a score deduction for not implementing a file that nothing reads.
 It may become meaningful.
 It is not meaningful today.

 Reddit and forum citation patterns.
-Worth flagging not as a myth but as an under-reported reality: Reddit is cited about 45% more frequently on Perplexity than on other AI search platforms.
+Worth flagging not as a myth but as an under-reported reality: Perplexity cites Reddit 46.7% of the time, compared to 21.0% for Google AI Overviews.
 The advice "build authority on Reddit" is correct, but applies asymmetrically across AI engines.
-Reddit threads also tend to age well — Perplexity's older-content preference (1,166 day average) maps directly onto Reddit's persistent, high-engagement threads.
+Reddit threads also tend to age well - Perplexity's older-content preference (1,166 day average) maps directly onto Reddit's persistent, high-engagement threads.

 A 12-Point Free-Tier Checklist